MarkOtten/flickrMod/README.md

 <h2>flickrMod</h2>
  This Nodejs module simplifies searching flickr for images and using the flickr api in general.
-It also Extends EventEmitter, and exposes on: ‘data’ and ’end’ to the user.
+It Extends EventEmitter, and exposes on: ‘data’ and ’end’ to the user.
   Upon completion it returns a JSON containing information that flickr has supplied.
  If there is an error, it is a flickr error message,  <a href="https://www.flickr.com/services/api/"> look up error message here </a>